Re: New Setup

 > I'm just wondering if anyone knows where cheap servo motors could

 > found?
 Specifically, ones that are NEMA 23 compatible.
-If I could
+If I couldget

-> inexpensive enough servos, I'd most definately go with this route
+> inexpensive enough servos, I'd most definately go with this route23 Frame Servos with encoders often appear on EBAY.
+Some of the

 > rather than trying to hack mouse-encoders onto my finished stepper